 Depending on the company you’re interning at, you may also need to cover up tattoos or remove body piercings.
 If you attend company or industry functions, also ensure you don’t drink too much, insult people you meet, get too loud, or otherwise cause a scene and/or an issue for the firm you’re interning with.

 You need to get along well with others, too, and avoid getting into arguments with any staff members.

 Furthermore, to stand out as an intern, take the opportunity seriously and treat your time as if you were already employed by the firm.
 Don’t spend lots of time checking your social media status, video-chatting with friends, gossiping, or flirting with co-workers.

 Arrive on time and never leave work early, and volunteer to stay back to help finish up projects as required.
 This shows you take the work seriously and are committed to the internship.

 Another way to present yourself professionally is via the written word.
 Because you likely wish to be offered a permanent job after your internship ends, or at least receive referrals to other companies and/or receive a great testimonial, make sure your social media profiles and resume are up to date and professional.

 Be careful not to post any potentially risky material on your Facebook, Twitter, or other social pages, so that people don’t look you up and find out things they didn’t want to know about you – such as that you’re a messy drunk, bully people online, or make disparaging remarks about the company.

-In addition, ensure you get a resume review from a trusted, experienced professional, just in case a hiring manager or business owner takes another look at your documents to see if you would be the right fit for a permanent role.
+Also, ensure you get a resume review from a trusted, experienced professional, just in case a hiring manager or business owner takes another look at your documents to see if you would be the right fit for a permanent role.